OLD MODEL -vs- NEW MODEL:

 Some collagen-based connective tissues like bone and most cartilages, are part of your body’s load-bearing framework.
 Their purpose is to withstand compressive forces, while grossly maintaining the body’s shape.
 On the other hand, you have the Elastic, Collagen-Based, Connective Tissues, whose chief job is overcome the tensile forces that are constantly trying to pull the body apart.
-These must be able to stretch; and include tissues like ligaments, tendons, muscles, and fascia.
+These must be able to stretch; and include tissues like ligaments, tendons, muscles, and fascia, or be able to withstand compressive loads, such as articular cartilage (which is not the focus of this page).
 Collagen fibrils have a spring-like quality both in their structure and function.

-When healthy, these elastic, collagen-based tissues are all very similar (some, like ligaments and tendons, tend to be a bit less elastic than fascia and muscles).
+When healthy, these elastic, collagen-based tissues are all similar (ligaments and tendons, tend to be less elastic than fascia and muscles).
 However, if you were to look at any of these tissues under a microscope, you would notice that the individual collagen fibers all align themselves in a very orderly and organized parallel fashion to each other — sort of like well-combed hair.
 When we put lots of these collagen fibrils together, we get tissue with a “wave-like” appearance.
 The wavy quality of collagen is what gives it both strength, and the incredible ability to elast and stretch.

 COLLAGEN FIBRILS ARE WOVEN INTO SHEETS, BANDS, OR CORDS, AND FOLLOW THE “TUBE-WITHIN-TUBES” MODEL